MTACS/LynxLocalizations/README.md

 # LynxLocalizations
-Repository containing all Lynx 1 &amp; 2 localizations
+Repository containing all Lynx 2 localizations

 # Adding your language